anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-03.md

-# Module 3: Creation of user managed service account and IAM role granting
+# Module 3: Create user managed service account and grant IAM roles
 In the previous module, we enabled Google APIs and (optionally) updated Organization policies.
 In this module, we will -
 1. Create a user managed service account (UMSA)
 2. Grant this UMSA, requisite permissions to GCP services ins cope for the lab